Glenn Alan Cheney

 Concerned about politics and the problems of the world, Cheney has contributed op-ed essays to newspapers in Atlanta, Hartford, Louisville, Ft.
 Lauderdale, and other cities.
 His letters to editors have appeared in the New York Times, Harper's Magazine, USA Today, the Washington Post, the Wall Street Journal, and several newspapers in Connecticut.

 Cheney's life has included a lot of travel.
 After graduating from college, he hitchhiked to Brazil.
 A few years later, he traveled around northern Africa and across the Sahara Desert.
 He has lived in Brazil three times.
-Recent trips have taken him to El Salvador, Brazil, France, Spain, Italy, Greece, India, Swaziland, Botswana, South Africa, and Zambia.
+Recent trips have taken him to El Salvador, Brazil, France, Spain, Italy, Greece, East Timor, India, Swaziland, Botswana, South Africa, and Zambia.

 Cheney is a member of the Sprague Democratic Town Committee.
-He has served as a member of the Board of Selectmen and the town’s Board of Finance.
+He has served as a member of the Board of Selectmen twice and the town’s Board of Finance.
 For several years he served as chairman of the board of Sprague Public Library.
 He has also served on the town's Inland Wetlands Commission.
 As a member of the Baltic Fire Department, he was a volunteer Emergency Medical Technician.
 He is active in Sprague Historical Society.
 In 2018 he became a Deputy Registrar of Voters.
 As a founder of the Citizens' Regulatory Commission, he was active in promoting the safe use of nuclear energy.

 More information can be found in Who's Who in America and Contemporary Authors.